brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 Thanks for giving me the opportunity to help you with getting the taste of HTML and CSS.

 {% include util/note.html
-    note="<strong>Getting Taste</strong> is a learning format to give learners a quick introduction to the language, framework, or specific topic.
-The motive is to help you in making familiar about the topic, generate interest and give pointers for the next steps."
+    note="<strong>Getting Taste</strong> is a learning format to give learners a quick experience of the language, framework, or specific topic with the motive to make familiar about the topic, generate interests and give pointers for the next steps."
 %}

 This tutorial has been designed to be fully hands-on.
 We will build a simple website using HTML and CSS and try to understand both.